deepchauhan2002/blog_REST_API/README.md

 - Clone the repository.<br/>
 - Navigate to the project directory: `cd blog_REST_API`.<br/>
 - Install dependencies: `npm install`
+- Enter the MongoDB credentials in the .env file containing details for your database.</br>

 ## Starting the Server<br/>
 - Start the server with nodemon: `npm run dev`.<br/>